Kentucky GOP Gov. Bevin Officially Requests Recanvass Of Election Results

 In a statement, Bevin's campaign manager said: "The people of Kentucky deserve a fair and honest election.
 With reports of irregularities, we are exercising the right to ensure that every lawful vote was counted."

-Bevin and his campaign have provided no details about election irregularities they say took place during the race.
+Bevin and his campaign have provided no details about election irregularities that they say took place during the race.

 As of Wednesday, the number of election law complaints reported to the attorney general's office was on par with those made in 2015.